Redefining Sex, Gender, and The Body Itself

 For sexologists, solving the crisis was simple.
 Just close your eyes.
 Feel the world as one of definable boundaries.
 Feel the body that does not conform.
 Pick a category.
 Pick up your scalpel and your suture.
 Fix the body.

 You see, maybe sex really is fluid.
 But we know better than nature.
 We are civilized.
 We know the difference between man and woman.
 So those whose bodies do not, we will ensure they do.
-If sex is so wild, then let us create the civilized concept of gender.
+If sex is so wild, then let us manufacture gender as a dimension of civilization.

 And when I, a trans person, suggest that I was actually born a woman, we modify the birth certificate to say that all along, I was truly a natural woman.
 That my very essence is somehow of woman.
 And just as intersex babies are shuffled through hospital rooms as an essential and natural gender is imposed onto them by scalpel and suture, so too am I shuffled through medical rooms as a doctor, a therapist, an endocrinologist, and whomever else evaluate my gender essence.
 So that they can say, “I’m sorry to tell you, but you have gender dysphoria.”
 So that I can then say, “Why did I have to be born wrong?”
 So that my doctor can say, “Don’t worry.
 Before you know it, you’ll be as natural as any other woman.”

 As long as we follow the rules, as long as we proclaim our self to be a woman by birthright, as long as we proclaim transition to be a dreadful ordeal that exists merely to affirm our essence of gender, as long as we never tell our doctor there may be more to the body than either womanhood or manhood, as long as we never reject the authority of a legal document proclaiming our naturalness, as long as we shut up until we pass so well nobody would even think we transitioned so much as enjoyed it, only then might we be allowed the right to speak, to fight, to demand.
-And we may never be allowed to render our body ours by reconstructing it in our own image, in the way we want.
+And we may never be allowed to render our body ours by reconstructing it in an image that denies the essence of civilized gender.

 But at the end of the day, we must hate the fact that we are transgender.
 We must dread the acknowledgement of our transition.
 We must, at some point, bring it to its end.
 Because at some point, our sex has been brought into alignment with our gender, and the naturalness of our gender has been proven undeniable.